wp-plugins/revostock-gallery/readme.txt

 = I've installed the plugin, put the [revostock-gallery] shortcode into a post but I'm not seeing thumbnails on my page. =

 Be sure that you've provided credentials on the Account page of the plugin's settings.

+= How do I get started? =
+ To get started you will need 2 items.
+First, you will need to be a member of RevoStock.
+If you don't have an account yet, visit: http://www.revostock.com/RegMember.html to create a free account.

+You will also need a RevoStock API Authorization.
+To get this, after logging in, visit: www.revostock.com/api.html

+Currently, API authorization is only available to RevoStock Producers (users who sell content through RevoStock) but will be open to all members soon.

+To get the most out of using our plug-in, make sure you sign up to be a RevoStock affiliate! http://www.revostock.com/Affiliate.html

 == Screenshots ==